daniele-athome/hass-config/README.md

 When I watch something, all lights are turned off &mdash; I call this *cinema mode*.
 A LED strip facing my ceiling is gently turned on when I pause.

-Cinema mode is suspended if I ask Karen to keep some lights on &mdash; very useful when I'm watching something while eating &mdash; I do that a lot :spaghetti:
+Cinema mode is suspended if I ask Assist to keep some lights on &mdash; very useful when I'm watching something while eating &mdash; I do that a lot :spaghetti:

 Controlled lights are turned off automatically when too much light is detected in